semodi/neuralxc/README.md

 #### Electronic structure code installation

 At the moment NeuralXC has been implemented to work with SIESTA (Spanish Initiative for Electronic Simulations with Thousands of Atoms).
-PySCF is also supported but has not been thoroughly tested.
 So far, the only way to install the NeuralXC extension is by applying a patch that can be found in `src/siesta_patch.tar`.

 - To install please download the 4.1-b4 version of SIESTA [here](https://launchpad.net/siesta) and unpack it at a location of your preference.